 Bohan Mathers has the experience and legal ability necessary to help you identify, protect, and defend the copyright that exists in your creative work from the moment its created.

-The broad terms “work of authorship” and “fixed in tangible form” are difficult to define concisely; the ranges of their implications are covered elsewhere in these pages.
-In short, the author, artist, creator, or designer (the list is long) who records on paper, canvas, stone, film, optical disc, or computer chip (the list is long) an original, creative work in a form that can be viewed, heard, or otherwise perceived by others, either directly or with the aid of a machine, owns a copyright in that work.
+The broad terms “work of authorship” and “fixed in tangible form” are difficult to define concisely.
+The ranges of their implications are covered elsewhere in these pages.
+In short, the author, artist, creator, or designer who records on paper, canvas, stone, film, optical disc, or computer chip an original, creative work in a form that can be viewed, heard, or otherwise perceived by others, either directly or with the aid of a machine, owns a copyright in that work.

-Although a work is protected regardless of the medium of expression onto or in which it may be copied, it is essential to understand that the copyright in a work is applies to the original, creative expression, only, as it may be reproduced in tangible media, including oral and visual recitation and performance.
-In short this means the copyright applies to the telling of the story but not to the story itself, and to the photograph of the mountain but not to the mountain.
+Although work is protected regardless of the medium of expression onto or in which it may be copied.
+It is essential to understand that the copyright in a work applies to the original, creative expression.
+Only, as it may be reproduced in tangible media, including oral and visual recitation and performance.
+In short, this means the copyright applies to the telling of the story but not to the story itself.
+To the photograph of the mountain but not to the mountain.

-If you write a synopsis or a treatment of your novel, you may claim copyright in the expression that comprises the treatment, itself, but you still have no right in the proposed story, or in the planned novel, or in any other embodiment of the characters, scenes, plot, or other story elements described in the treatment.
-If you write a chapter, you may claim copyright in the chapter, as far as it goes, but still not in the novel or TV series that may or may not follow from it.
+If you write a synopsis or treatment of your novel, you may claim copyright in the expression that comprises the treatment, itself.
+You still have no right in the proposed story, planned novel, or any other embodiment of the characters, scenes, plot, or other story elements described in the treatment.
+If you write a chapter, you may claim copyright in the chapter, but still not in the novel or TV series that may follow from it.